openvinotoolkit/model_server/docs/python_support/python_support.md

 `Tensor(tensor_name, data)`

 - `tensor_name`: a string that assosiates Tensor data with specific name.
 This name is also used by `PythonExecutorCalculator` to push data to the correct output stream in the node.
-More about it in [Mediapipe section](...).
+More about it in [node configuration section](#input-and-output-streams-in-python-code).
 - `data`: an object that implements Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html#buffer-protocol).
 This could be an instance of some built-in type like `bytes` or types from external modules like `numpy.ndarray`.

 ```python